-To prepare for the transition from Community Medical Center Urgent Care to Adventist Health, the clinic will close for five days Wednesday, May 28 through Sunday, June 1 and will re-open June 2 under new ownership.
+To prepare for the transition from Community Medical Center Urgent Care to Adventist Health, the clinic will close for five days beginning May 28, and will re-open June 2 under the new ownership.

-To accommodate community members and visitors, the clinic will then be open seven days a week, 9 a.m. to 7 p.m., for walk-ins, and Monday through Friday, 8 a.m. to 5 p.m. for scheduled appointments.
+The Community Care Clinic in Oakhurst will begin welcoming patients on June 2.
+To accommodate community members and visitors, the clinic will be open seven days a week, 9 a.m. to 7 p.m., for walk-ins, and Monday through Friday, 8 a.m. to 5 p.m. for scheduled appointments.

 We were chosen because of our focus and expertise in rural health care, Diane Rose, the clinics regional director said.
 By adding a clinic in Oakhurst, the Community Care network now makes up 33 hospital-based rural health clinics and is the second-largest in the nation.
 The Oakhurst site expects to see 1,000 patients a month.

 For us to come in and implement our model of care, it means a lot to the community, and theyre very excited to have us, Rose added.
 This community is a huge tourist attraction.
 Its the gateway to Yosemite but in the winter, due to weather, sometimes its difficult to get in and out, so the accessibility of our clinic is important.

 Both floors of the clinic will be utilized by current Oakhurst staff and physicians who have joined the network.
 Six providers will be on-hand: three physicians and three nurse practitioners.
 Patients who need to see a doctor right away will be able to make same-day appointments downstairs.
 Those who have scheduled appointments will go upstairs to see their regular doctor for physicals, pap smears and other wellness-related matters.
 Other services include family medicine, lab, X-ray, mammography and ultrasounds.

 The clinic is located on 48677 Victoria Lane in Oakhurst.
 For more information, call (559) 683-2711.